Skip to footer content

 End Try

 In this example, the try block contains the code to create a PDF using IronPDF.
-If an exception occurs during the process, the catch blocks will handle the error, displaying a relevant error message to the user.
+If an exception occurs during the process, the catch block will handle the error, displaying a relevant error message to the user.

 Extracting Text from a PDF and Handling Exceptions